 South Bedburn Parish Council meets at least four times a year at 7.30pm in Hamsterley Village Hall.
 Meeting dates, agendas and minutes are publicised on the Hamsterley and South Bedburn website (www.hamsterleyvillage.com under ‘Organisations.’)
 Anyone who wishes to raise a matter at a Parish Council meeting should notify either the Clerk or a Parish Councillor at least a week before a meeting.
 Agendas will also be displayed on the Hamsterley Village notice-board near the telephone box in the main street.

 Parishioners – and indeed any persons who are interested – are welcome to attend any Parish Council Meeting, but they will not normally be permitted to speak or ask questions unless invited by the Chairman to do so.
 The one occasion when this rule does not apply is at the Annual Parish Meeting when any person may ask questions of the Councillors.
 The Annual Parish Meeting takes place between 1 March and 1 June.
-In 2017 it will take place on Wednesday 17 May at 7.30pm.
-The Annual General Meeting will also take place on this day at the same time.
+In 2017 it took place on Wednesday 17 May at 7.30pm.
+The Annual General Meeting took place on this day at the same time.

 Parish Council duties are to manage the affairs of the Parish in order to improve the quality of life and environment for people in the Parish and to represent the interests of the whole community.
 Issues that Parish Councils can concern themselves with include planning, highways, roadside verges, ditches, ponds, transport, traffic, community safety, housing, litter, graffiti, rights of way, open spaces, common land, seats, shelters, entertainment etc. Parish Councils can also work in partnership with community groups, voluntary organisations and local authorities, such as the County Council, to benefit the community.
 Parish Councils also deal with requests, suggestions and complaints from parishioners.